nouritsu/rs-pseudocode/README.md

 # About

-This project is a Cambridge Style Pseudocode interpreter.
+This project is a [Cambridge Style Pseudocode](https://www.cambridgeinternational.org/Images/697401-2026-syllabus-legacy-notice.pdf) interpreter.
 It is meant for educational purposes only.

-Cambridge mandates writing algorithms and programs in pseudocode, on paper for students appearing for AS Level Computer Science (9618) and IGCSE Level Computer Science (0478) exams.
+Cambridge mandates writing algorithms and programs in pseudocode, on paper for students appearing for [AS Level Computer Science (9618)](https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-international-as-and-a-level-computer-science-9618/) and [IGCSE Level Computer Science (0478)](https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-igcse-computer-science-0478/) exams.

-But does this not defeat the whole purpose of pseudocode?
-I believe it does not, an interpreter would help students to cross check their dry-runs as well as help them get better at learning the syntax through meaningful error messages.
+But doesn't an interpreter defeat the whole purpose of pseudocode?
+I believe it does not, an interpreter would help students to check their dry-runs as well as help with learning the syntax through meaningful error messages.

 # Usage Guide